Luna Sea: 1986–1991: Formation and debut album

-1992–1994: Breakthrough success; Eden and Mother
+1992–1994: Breakthrough success; Major label debut with Image, Eden and Mother

-In January 1992, the band's official fanclub Slave was launched.
-In March they held a small fanclub tour and on May 20 performed their last indie concert, the third kurofuku gentei gig at Machida Play House.
+In January 1992, the band's official fan club Slave was launched.
+In March they held a small fan club tour and on May 20 performed their last indie concert, the third kurofuku gentei gig at Machida Play House.
 On May 21, Luna Sea released their first major studio album, Image, on MCA Victor.
 The album peaked at number 9, spending 14 weeks on the Oricon charts.
 It was followed by the band's debut tour Image or Real in May, and corresponding with their increasing popularity, continued with After the Image tour in September.
 There were 25 concerts with an audience of more than twenty-eight thousand people.
 On October 31, they performed at another Extasy Summit at the Nippon Budokan.

 Luna Sea's first single, "Believe", was released in February.
 The single peaked at number 11, spending 7 weeks on the charts.
 The band started working on their second album and began touring throughout the country for it on April 16, with the Search for My Eden tour.
 The tour included 14 concerts in the same number of locations, and mobilized an audience of around twenty-six thousand people.
 The album Eden was released on April 21, and peaked at number 5, spending 19 weeks on the charts.
 It was certified gold, for shipment of over two hundred thousand copies, by the RIAJ.
 In July they released their second single "In My Dream (With Shiver)", which peaked at number 9 and spent 4 weeks on the charts.
 In August, the four concert Search for My Eden Encore tour was held, of which the latter two shows on August 26 and 27 were planned for the Nippon Budokan.
 However, the last concert was postponed until August 30 because of the Category 4 Super Typhoon Yancy.
 In December the Sin After Sin video compilation was released, which included performances from smaller venues during the year, and the band started the Garden of Sinners 93-94 tour, with 20 concerts that mobilized forty thousand people.
 At the end of the year, the band received the "Grand Prix New Artist of the Year" award at the 7th Japan Gold Disc Awards.